Last updated 20th July, 2023

 Latency

-Latency is the amount of time a network takes to respond to a data request on your phone, and Lebara hasn’t talked about this either, but based on 2021 data from Ookla, Vodafone’s median 5G latency is 29ms, which is a better result than other networks aside from EE, which it tied with.
+Latency is the amount of time a network takes to respond to a data request on your phone, and Lebara hasn’t talked about this either, but based on 2023 data from Speedtest, Vodafone’s median 5G latency is 31ms.

 Unlike speeds, lower numbers are better here, but as with speeds, Lebara’s latency is likely to be similar to Vodafone’s.